siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 000 Summary.md

 Gravity is treated in the same spirit.
 A self-sustained bounded closure creates an exterior organized load, and another self-sustained flow bends in response to that load.
 Gravity is therefore read as refraction of one electromagnetic flow by another.
-The weak-field constitutive summary then identifies the familiar inverse-square pull and light bending as consequences of transport through a nonuniform organized field rather than as the action of a separate gravitational substance.
+The weak-field constitutive summary then recovers the standard inverse-square pull and light bending as consequences of transport through a nonuniform organized field rather than as the action of a separate gravitational substance.